UVvidu/New-improvement/README.md

 UVdesk Opensource is php-based customer support software built using Symfony PHP framework and written in PHP+MYSQL which is highly secured, robust and customizable to be fit as the complete helpdesk solution for any trade.

-UVdesk Open Source is an endeavor to bring the best suited dynamic helpdesk solution for all the businesses no matter the industry you're dealing with.
+This open source helpdesk ticket system is an endeavor to bring the best suited dynamic helpdesk solution for all the businesses no matter the industry you're dealing with.

 It's a Free Open Source Helpdesk System to overcome merchant's workload as it offers live reporting, automated rules, knowledgebase, mailbox, email piping, analytics, unlimited support agents and all additional standard functionalities to deliver high-grade customer support experience.